aixoss/aix-puppet/README.md

    to contain name of the provider implementing the 'vios' custom type, therefore the value needs to be: <b>viosmngt</b>.
    - <b>ensure</b>: either <b>present</b> or <b>absent</b>.
 Not used to control
    flow of execution.
 Both values are possible to performed VIOS update.
+   By default it is set to <b>present</b> therefore this attribute does not need to be set.<br>
    - <b>name</b>: not a mandatory attribute if you have only one 'vios' custom type in './manifests/init.pp'.
 Otherwise (multiple 'vios' custom types), this attribute is necessary to uniquely identify the VIOS